reimagined/resolve/new-readme.md

 reSolve is a framework for developing apps based on CQRS and Event Sourcing using React + Redux on the client.
 It negates differences between your domain and technical languages, and allows you to focus on application code.

 * 5 minutes easy [setup](#-installation)
-* Free and open source. reSolve is free to use under the [MIT license](https://github.com/reimagined/resolve/blob/master/LICENSE.md).
+* Free and open source. reSolve is free to use under the [MIT license](https://github.com/reimagined/resolve/blob/master/LICENSE.md)
+* Flexibility.
+Great opportunities with [clear API](#-documentation)

 Just [get started](#-getting-started)!